opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 # Tutorial: Running Asymmetric Semnantic Search within OpenSearch

 This tutorial demonstrates how generating text embeddings using an asymmetric embedding model in OpenSearch.
-The embeddings will be used to run semantic search, implemented using a Docker container.
-The example model used in this tutorial is the multilingual `intfloat/multilingual-e5-small` model from Hugging Face.
+The example model used in this tutorial is the multilingual
+`intfloat/multilingual-e5-small` model from Hugging Face.
-You will learn how to prepare the model, register it in OpenSearch, and run inference to generate embeddings.
+In this tutorial, you'll learn how to prepare the model, register it in OpenSearch, and run inference to generate embeddings.

 > **Note**: Make sure to replace all placeholders (e.g., `your_`) with your specific values.